-In Brazil, hopes to use AI to save wildlife from roadkill fate
+In Brazil, Hopes To Use AI To Save Wildlife From Roadkill Fate

 Direct strikes on the vast South American country's extensive road network are the top threat to numerous species, forced to live in ever-closer proximity with humans.

-According to the Brazilian Center for Road Ecology (CBEE), some 475 million vertebrate animals die on the road every year -- mostly smaller species such as capybaras, armadillos and possums.
+According to the Brazilian Centre for Road Ecology (CBEE), some 475 million vertebrate animals die on the road every year - mostly smaller species such as capybaras, armadillos and possums.

 “It is the biggest direct impact on wildlife today in Brazil,” CBEE coordinator Alex Bager told AFP.